 Charging Speed: 100 kilowatt max at a DC fast charger (adds 177 miles of range in about 45 minutes)

-Federal Tax Credit: In August of 2022, the new revisions to the EV tax credit took away this incentive from the Niro EV.
+Federal Tax Credit: The new revisions to the EV tax credit took away this incentive from the Niro EV.
 See full details here.
 State incentives may apply.

 Polestar is the fully-electric brand backed by Volvo.
 This car looks unmistakably Nordic, yet not as minimalist as a Tesla.
 Pricing is right under $50k, but direct-to-consumer sales means no dealer markups.